ByronPKU/auxiliary-function/README.md

 ## License

 All rights reserved — see LICENSE.
 Code is provided for reference and reproducibility of the associated publication only; reuse or redistribution requires the author's permission.

+## Reference

+Biaoyan Hu, "Symmetry constraints on f-electron crystal-field eigenstates via auxiliary functions" (2026).

+Figures Fig. 1–6 above refer to the figures in this manuscript.